 Our theme leaders encourage shared research, facilitate unusual collaborations and promote common research goals.
-Learn more about our team and our research model.
+Learn more about our team.

 Dr Josephine Gwynn is an early career researcher, and has consistently been successful in receiving research funding over her research career, including while undertaking her PhD.
 She has mentored a number of Aboriginal project officers to complete their diplomas and degrees as well as attain leadership positions in their communities and in both state and national arenas.